 Problems with Our Alcohol Use

-Today, more than 86 percent of U.S. adults over the age of 18 report that they have drunk alcohol at some point.
+Today, more than 86 percent of U.S. adults over the age of 18 report that they have drank alcohol at some point.
 70 percent said they have had a drink in the last year, and 56 percent have had a drink in the last month.
 But the American relationship with alcohol is far from healthy.

 It's true that American has one of the lowest alcohol use rates per capita of first-world countries, with Belgium, Germany, France, the UK, and Australia coming out ahead of us.
 But we have a higher rate of alcohol abuse than any of those countries.
 About 15 million American adults struggle with an alcohol use disorder.